 As educators, we are forever learning.
 We’re learning about the art and science of teaching, how to best incorporate new curriculum, how to improve communication with our school families, how to develop our organisation in ways that are most beneficial to our school community and bring glory to God.

 This requires research, prayer, and discernment.
 It also requires strategy — a road map that shows us where we’re heading and how we’ll get there.

 Excellence demands consistent graduallies.
 Endurance, effort, self-reflection and wisdom propels us toward the destination we seek.
 Day by day, year by year, we improve, build, earn and learn until, quite shockingly, we find ourselves ‘suddenly’ successful!

 One at a time, graduallies contribute to a good, strong foundation and avoid a path that ‘suddenly’ collapses beneath our feet.
 The best thing about graduallies?
 We can make a start from wherever we find ourselves.

 This post is the fourth in a series of four articles.

-For the full article detail, read Charting Course: gradually then suddenly.
+For the full article detail, read Charting Course: gradually then suddenly (link no longer available).

 This article was originally published on the Brisbane Adventist College website, and has been adjusted for use here.
 Article written and posted in Australian English.